The Vax Changes Your Heart's Metabolism and an Increase in Cardiac Arrest

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-John Fredericks Media Network - Dr. Peter McCullough: New study shows heart metabolism changes after the vax https://rumble.com/v3th4iy-dr.-peter-mccullough-dont-trust-the-vax-syndicate-take-control-at-twc.healt.html
+1. John Fredericks Media Network -Dr. Peter McCullough: New study shows heart metabolism changes after the vax

 For more great content, visit www.TheNewAmerican.com